PdIPS/CBXpy/docs/userguide/dynamics.rst

 * ``correction = 'heavi_side'``: Heaviside correction (see :func:`heavi_side_correction <cbx.correction.heavi_side_correction>`),
 * ``correction = 'heavi_side_reg'``: Heaviside correction with regularization (see :func:`heavi_side_correction_reg <cbx.correction.heavi_side_correction_reg>`).

-As in the case for the noise, this first sets the function :func:`corecction_callable <cbx.dynamics.CBXDynamic.correction_callable>` of the dynamic class.
+As in the case for the noise, this first sets the function :func:`correction_callable <cbx.dynamics.CBXDynamic.correction_callable>` of the dynamic class.
 The actual correction is then defined as follows:

 .. code-block:: python